allegroflare/allegro_flare/README.md

 AllegroFlare is set of complementary classes for the [Allegro 5 Game Programming Library](http://liballeg.org) written in C++.

-The goal of AllegroFlare is add new higher level features that are not otherwise a part of Allegro 5's low level design intention.
+The goal of AllegroFlare is add new higher level features that are not otherwise a part of Allegro 5's low level design.
 Hopefully, you may find some AllegroFlare components that make an otherwise complicated game programming task much easier to do.

 ## Some Examples